learn-co-curriculum/phase-0-pac-3-function-parameters-lab/README.md

 how to create a default value for a parameter.

 If you haven't already, fork and clone this lab into your local environment.
-Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
+Remember to **fork** a copy into your GitHub account first, then clone from that copy.
+Once you've cloned it down, navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
 (If you are using a different text editor, the command will be different.)

-You will be writing your code in the `index.js` file and running the tests by running `learn test` in the terminal.
+You will be writing your code in the `index.js` file and running the tests by running `npm test` in the terminal.
+Remember to run `npm install` first to install the lab's dependencies.

 ## Define a Function That Uses a Parameter